victorsann/Dart/README.md

     }

-Um do-while avalia a condição depois do loop
+Um do-while avalia a condição depois do loop:

     do {